Xc banner image

 Figure 1: Healthcare Component Mapping Matrix

 Not all components are created equal.
-Features like CRM-integrated portals or custom triage tools require significant effort and should be flagged early.
-Use the feature matrix to prioritize mission-critical items and identify which can be phased later.
+Features like CRM integrated portals or custom triage tools require significant effort and should be identified early.
+Using the feature matrix allows teams to prioritize mission critical functionality and phase lower priority enhancements later.

-This planning approach creates a clear migration roadmap, ensuring your healthcare site is both functional and future-ready.
+This planning approach creates a clear migration roadmap, ensuring your healthcare website is both functional and future ready.

 Let’s Map Your Website Together